microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 We have provided so far these following actions:

   - `email-admin`: Send emails to the assigned admin.
   - `email-user`: Send emails to the owners of jobs.
+Currently, this action uses the same email template as `email-admin`.
   - `stop-jobs`: Stop jobs by calling OpenPAI REST API.
   - `tag-jobs`: Add a tag to jobs by calling OpenPAI REST API.
   - `cordon-nodes`: Call Kubernetes API to cordon the corresponding nodes.